NJeyyy/FNBTKRZ5-portofolio/README.md

-# FNBTKRZ5-portofolio
+# This is FNBTKRZ5's Portofolio
-My Portofolio. :D
+A Portofolio. :D